sapphiredev/website/docs/Guide/CLI/getting-started.md

 :::caution

-You can install the CLI as a devDependency, but we recommend installing it globally.
+You can install the CLI as a development dependency, but we recommend installing it globally so you can reuse the utility in multiple projects.

 :::